How to claim shares after death of a partner ?

 The following documents must be submitted to notify and claim the shares:

-2. Account Closure Form (PDF)
+2. Account Closure Form

 4. The death certificate of the deceased partner—original, notarized, or attested by a gazetted officer.